mohankoli/mohan-front-end-developer-course/React/React-Basic-Knowledge.md

 # React Basic Knowledge

-## --- What is this section about?
+## --- What is this section about?---
 This section covers foundational React concepts like JSX, Virtual DOM, components, props, state, rendering logic, child-parent communication, and styling.
 These concepts form the base of understanding how React builds UI and manages data flow.

 ## 7. What is Virtual DOM?